10/30/2024

 Michael McDonald

-Yeah, Brian, we're trending probably around that -$90 million
+Yeah, Brian, we're trending – Probably around that $80 to $90 million run rate this year.

 speaker

-run rate this year.
 So run rate for the full year?
 Run rate for the full year, that's correct.
-Yeah, I think we exit

 speaker

-the year at $100 million.
-I think that's kind of a fair estimate.
-And as you look into 2025, that's probably a fair estimate.
-It ran through the course of the year with the progress
+Yeah, I think we exit the year at $100 million.
+I think that's kind of a fair, and if you look into 2025, that's probably a fair estimate.
+It ramped in the course of the year with the progress we've made kind of quarter over quarter, year over year.

 speaker

-we've made kind of quarter over quarter, year over year.
 Okay, great.
 Thanks for taking the question.
-Thanks,
+Thanks, Brian.

 speaker

-Brian.
-Our next question comes from the line of Tim Natanners with Wolf Research.
-Please receive your question.
+Our next question comes from the line of Timna Tanners with Wolf Research.
+Please proceed with your question.

 speaker

-Yeah, hey, good morning.
+Hey, good morning.
 I just have two lingering questions related to base oil, if I could.
-So one is if you could please elaborate a little bit on the flip from pay for oil to charge for oil.
-I know you mentioned it doesn't flip on a dime, but how long does it take to do that?
-And is there any way to kind of speed up that process in light of changing market conditions?
+So one is, if you could please elaborate a little bit on the flip from pay for oil to charge for oil.
+I know you mentioned it doesn't flip on a dime, but how long does it take to do that, and is there any way to kind of speed up that process in light of changing market conditions?
 Thanks.

 speaker

-No, we appreciate your question, Tim.
-We were actually discussing that quite a bit as far as how fast we change.
+No, we appreciate your question, Tim, and we were actually discussing that quite a bit as far as kind of how fast we change.
 The challenge you have is this.
 Pricing moves on the base oil pricing immediately.
-Pricing gets announced and they kind of negotiate.
-Pricing is there, and that's the price we take.
-So I think on the charge for oil, pay for oil, use motor oil process, even if we change that that day, it takes six to eight weeks to work its way through the system.
-I go buy oil from Tim's auto body shop.
+Pricing gets announced, then they kind of negotiate, pricing is there, and that's the price we take.
+On the charged oil, paper oil, used motor oil process, even if we change that that day, it takes six to eight weeks to work its way through the systems.
+I go buy oil from Tinder's auto body shop.
 Well, I got to ship it, I got to process it, and I ultimately got to sell it.
 So there's a natural lag there, and we're going faster.
-Lowering inventory helps, and being better, being more thoughtful about transporting oil helps.
+Lowering inventory helps, and being better at being more thoughtful about transporting oil helps.
 But we need to be fair.
-We need to be faster in that decision making and moving UMO pricing, whether it be PFO or CFO, quicker.
+We need to be faster in that decision-making and moving UMO pricing, whether it be PFO or CFO, quicker.
 But there is a natural lag there that's very difficult to get around.
-Just because oil is in our network as it works its way through and gets re-refined and back into base oil, and ultimately sold, there's a lag there that you can't get around.
+Just because oil is in our network, as it works its way through and gets re-refined, impacting the basal and ultimately sold, there's a lag there that you can't get around.

 speaker

 Okay, that's helpful.
 Thanks.
 And then just the second part is on the California re-refinery.
-Makes sense to add all that one.
-I imagine it might be a higher cost facility being in California, but could you talk a little bit more about how long it might be down for?
+It makes sense to add all that one.
+I imagine it might be a higher cost facility being in California.
+But could you talk a little bit more about how long it might be down for?
 Are there any exit costs or other implications or remediation you need to do there to keep in mind?

 speaker